DalsaniaCode/www.dalsantv.ds/README.md

 # www.dalsantv.ds
-A new Social media called DalsanTV.
-Is plained to be a mega app and more of it's limits of functions.
-Warning!!!
-This page still in beta because the plainned correct mission of DalsanTV is not ended and they can have a serial problem.
+A new social media platform called DalsanTV.
+It is planned to be a mega app with many advanced features.
+Warning: This page is still in beta because the planned full mission of DalsanTV is not yet complete, and there may still be several issues.

-For all programers, help me to correct english sentences.
-I tell this because some HTML websites I write this with a bad english, so I want programmers to correct my english sentences or texts written in my repository.
-Thanks
+To all programmers:
+Please help me correct any English sentences or texts in this repository.
+Some of the HTML websites may contain mistakes, so I appreciate any corrections or improvements you can make.
+Thank you!